Free volunteer survey templates

 - Supports and contributes to a positive organizational culture

-The reality is that every volunteer isn’t going to feel all of these things toward your organization all the time.
-However, if you’re working to nurture positive associations with your organization on a consistent basis, you’re more likely to see success in other areas too.
+The reality is that every volunteer will feel only some of these things toward your organization all the time.
+However, if you're consistently cultivating positive associations with your organization, you're more likely to see success in other areas, too.

 How to Increase Volunteer Engagement

 A volunteer engagement strategy is an investment in your volunteer program.
-It’s a planned approach to keeping the volunteers you already have happy, informed, and bought into your cause, whether they contribute onsite or from a distance.
+It's a planned approach to keeping the volunteers you already have happy, informed, and bought into your cause, whether they contribute onsite or from a distance.